 (Canoeing, Kayaking, Lifesaving, Rowing, or Small Boat Sailing)

-Mile Swim BSA
+Mile Swim

 Mile Swim information and requirements - not a merit badge